radarlabs/api-diff/README.md

 - by using host entries from our config file.
 So `--old.prod`, `--old.staging`, `--old.user blackmad` etc would all work based on our examples (similarly, `--new.staging`, `--new.prod`, etc)
 - a combination of `--old.host` (required), `--old.key` (only if auth is needed).
 And similarly, `--new.host`, and `--new.key`

 These can be mixed!

 ### Reading queries

 - `--input_params` - the input file has one query per line, of the form `param1=A%20B&param2=Z`. requires `--endpoint` argument. `--method` used, defaults to GET.
 - `--input_queries` - the input file has one path + params per line, like `/endpoint?param1=A%20&p2=Z`. `--method` used, defaults to GET.
 - `--input_csv` - for reading csvs.
 Combined with `--endpoint` and `--method`
-  - Assumes that the first line of the file is column headings, unless `--key_map` is used with *all numeric keys*
+  - Assumes that the first line of the file is column headings, unless `--key_map` is used with _all numeric keys_
   - Column headings are used as parameter names
   - `--key_map` remaps column headings. `--key_map query=text` remaps the csv heading "query" to the query param "text". `--key_map 0=text 1=near` will cause the parser to assume the csv does not have named column headings (because all the keys are numbers), and will use the first column as the query param "text", the second as the query param "near"

 ### other options

 - `--concurrency` - how many queries to run at a time per host
 - `--timeout` - per query timeout, defaults to 30s
 - `--unchanged` - whether or not to output unchanged queries, defaults to false
 - `--ignored_fields` - fields to leave out when computing differences from server responses

 ### output options

 - `--color` - text mode only. whether or not to colorize the output.
 Defaults to true if sending to stdout, false if redirecting output.
 Use this option to force colorized output.
 Suggest always using it.
 - `--output_mode` - json, html or text (console output)
-- `--output_file` - defaults to stdout, where to output to
+- `--output_file` - where to output to - defaults to stdout for text, a file for json/html